fart1-git/samsung-exynos9820/README.md

 echo 28 > /sys/class/dp_sec/forced_resolution
 ```

 If on stock samsung rom you may need to ``echo 0`` to ``/sys/class/dp_sec/dex`` first.
 Phone may crash if monitor doesn't support the added resolution/doesn't communicate that it does.
-Adapter needs to have enough bandwidth also. check ``dmesg Displayport:`` for debugging info
+Adapter needs to have enough bandwidth also. check ``dmesg Displayport:`` for debugging info or ``cat /proc/dplog``